 Page 8, line 53: MDS can also analyze correlations and confusion matrices, in addition to distance.
 "Similarity" might be a better term.

-Changed to “similarity”.
+Changed to “similarity.”

 Page 16, line 43: The RotCorr procedure (in Patten, McBeath, & Baxter, 2018 and available at [URL removed for ) can quantify the correlation between arousal and dimension 1.
 Feel free to reach out with questions on this if you decide to use it and have any.